Braveheart22/Starbuzz/README.md

 1) Have the food and stores items respond to clicking.
 2) Add food and stores category and detail activities.
 3) ~~Maybe pull info from a database instead of hard coded arrays.~~
+4) Change all database activities to run in a background thread.